elcagrace/website/README.md

 ## General Style

-*   Use proper spelling and grammar full sentences wherever possible.
+*   Use proper spelling and grammar and use full sentences wherever possible.

 *   Avoid exclamations.